All of Orbán's MPs back Sweden's Nato entry

 Orbán himself gave a "brief and empty speech to start" the day's proceedings, according to Iván László Nagy, a journalist at the HVG weekly in Hungary and an expert at the Visegrad Insight think-tank in Warsaw.

-The debate livened up briefly when opposition MPs began calling his party "paedo-Fidesz" and complaining that Orbán had kept silent on Russia's killing of its world-famous dissident Alexei Navalny on 16 February.
+The debate livened up briefly when opposition MPs began calling his party "paedo-Fidesz" and complaining that Orbán had kept silent on Russia's killing of world-famous dissident Alexei Navalny on 16 February.

-The paedophilia jibes came after the Hungarian president, who was from Orbán's ultraconservative Fidesz party, resigned in a scandal on 10 February after wrongfully pardoning a child-abuser.
+The paedophilia jibes came after the Hungarian president, who was from Orbán's party, resigned in a scandal on 10 February over having pardoned a child-abuser.

-Meanwhile, Orbán is the last EU leader still willing to shake Russian president Vladimir Putin's hand, even though Putin is wanted for war crimes by the International Criminal Court in The Hague.
+Meanwhile, Orbán is the last EU leader still willing to shake Russian president Vladimir Putin's hand, even though Putin is wanted for war crimes, specifically on Ukrainian child-abductions, by the International Criminal Court in The Hague.

 "They [Fidesz MPs] looked very defeated," said Hungarian opposition MP Ágnes Vadai, speaking of the atmosphere in Monday's vote despite the near-unanimous outcome.